Dr0wnP00l/SkyNet-Jan-2021/READ ME.md

                     -*user-info @<user>
     - args-info - gives info regarding the arguments entered by the user -*args-info <text>
-    - avatar - shows the link of a user's avatar -*avatar @<user>  (others) -*avatar          (self)
+    - avatar - shows the link of a user's avatar  (in-progress) -*avatar @<user>  (others) -*avatar          (self)
     - beep - responds with boop